Houston Domestic Violence Lawyer

 If you’ve been accused of dating or family violence, contact our firm today to avoid domestic violence charges.
 Our domestic violence attorney is here to help.

-There are several different criminal charges related to domestic violence in Texas.
+There are several criminal charges related to domestic violence in Texas that we handle.
 Some of the most common criminal charges include:

 Domestic Assault